 (3-0) 3 hours credit.
 Prerequisites: MKT 3013, senior standing, and 15 additional semester credit hours in marketing.
+Approval is obtained in the Undergraduate Business Advising Office.

 This marketing capstone course focuses on integrating marketing functions, processes, and concepts into a coherent and effective marketing strategy.
 Satisfies degree requirements for MKT 3073 in earlier catalogs.